-The long mute pictured in the kit is a treble mute, which can be used to mute the middle string of a three-string "treble."
+The long mute pictured here is a treble mute, which can be used to mute the middle string of a three-string "treble."
 It can also mute one or two strings quickly without placing wedges.
 Handy for spot checking.

 If you would like to try repairs, you'll need additional tools, such as this basic regulation tool kit.
 Wire, key tops and other parts and accessories are also available.
 Repairs and restoration are beyond the scope of this website, but check our book recommendations.